NicklasVraa/LiX/readme.md

 While LaTeX is the indisputable king for typesetting publishable documents, it does have a steep learning curve and is very syntax-heavy.
 To ease the burden of typesetting and bring the author's focus back on their content, the syntax should be as light as possible.
 Defining your own look-and-feel is even more inaccessible, if one is not familiar with basic programming -  hence this humble project, which attempts to address these issues.

 **Example**: \
-Say, we want to setup a book with the US letter size and a specific margin, that has cover art with a title, a subtitle, multiple authors, etc, which should be added to the pdf-metadata.
+Say, we want to setup a book with the US letter size and a very specific margin, that has cover art with a title, a subtitle, multiple authors, etc, which should be added to the pdf-metadata.
 We would also like a page containing formal information, such as licensing and an ISBN-code and maybe a barcode.
 We want to be able to include centered, scaled figures and syntax-highlighted code blocks, both captioned.
 We would also like the document to be in Danish, following specific hyphenation rules, etc, because why not.

 All that can be achieved by this:
 ```latex